 Blazor is a free and open-source framework that allows us to build interactive web applications using C#.
 So, we can use C# to write both server and client code in Blazor.
-We achieve that by having .NET runtime compiled into the WebAssembly bite code.
-The .NET runtime runs into the browser and it can run any .NET DLL we provide to it including C# code that we create with our Blazor applications.
+We achieve that by having .NET runtime compiled into the WebAssembly bytecode.
+The .NET runtime executes in the browser and can run any .NET DLL we provide to it, including the C# code that we create with our Blazor applications.

 With the Blazor WebAssembly, we can run our applications in many major browsers without additional plugins.
 Furthermore, we can use any library we want, as long as it is compatible with the .NET standard.
 This means we can use the libraries we created and a large number of NuGet packages as well.